Why are we changing our Learning Management System?

 Learning is refined and extended through prompted and supported opportunities to focus on understanding and next steps.

-- Designed for the student who are remixing and/or creating
+- Designed for students who are remixing and/or creating

 Learning is most effective when systems are designed to help learners find, create, and/or repurpose significant content for the value of themselves and others.